Zerovate/vtk-m/docs/FilterRedesign.md

 will automatically discover the type of the field array to be mapped and pass that to the `DoMapField` template.
 This behavior should also continue to be supported.

-A filter should also be able to instead override the behavior of `MapFieldOntoOutput` to handle the field mapping using unknown arrays.
+A filter should also be able to instead override the behavior of `DoMapField` to handle the field mapping using unknown arrays.
 (This will be relatively common.)
-It should also be possible to do this override of `MapFieldOntoOutput` and then call the superclass to discover the type for some arrays.
+It should also be possible to do this override of `DoMapField` and then call the superclass to discover the type for some arrays.
 For example, a filter might trivially pass point data but need to do some processing for cell data.